-As mentioned above, the discussion of reserve requirements for the pre-World War I era is complicated by the presence of state banks that were subject to individual state reserve requirements.
-In the period before World War I there was substantial variation in state regulations.
+was substantial variation in state regulations.
 Before detailing the differences between state and national bank regulations, it is important to note that national banks account for a large fraction of total bank assets in the early period.
-National banks accounted for 42% of total bank assets in 1896 and 43% in 1910.7 Thus, nearly half of bank deposits in the prewar era certainly had equal reserve requirements on demand and time deposits.
+National banks accounted for 42 percent of total bank assets in 1896 and 43 percent in 1910.
+Thus, nearly half of bank deposits in the prewar era certainly had equal reserve requirements on demand and time deposits.

 A systematic study of state reserve requirement legislation by Rodkey (1934) indicates that most state banks had similar reserve requirements on demand and time deposits during the period before the founding of the Federal Reserve.
 However, Rodkey lists eleven states that passed legislation distinguishing between the different types of deposits in the setting of reserve requirements.
-These states were (in order of date of legislation) Maine, New Hampshire, Nebraska, Iowa, North Carolina, Oregon, Pennsylvania, Connecticut, Vermont, Utah, and Colorado.
+These states were (in the order of the date of legislation) Maine, New Hampshire, Nebraska, Iowa, North Carolina, Oregon, Pennsylvania, Connecticut, Vermont, Utah, and Colorado.
 In most of these states, however, the ratio of the reserve requirement on time deposits to that on demand deposits was much closer to one than in the post-Federal Reserve period, and the level of reserve requirements on time deposits was substantial.
-For example, in the Pennsylvania statute passed in 1907, the reserve requirement on time deposits was 7.5% and that on demand deposits was 15%.
-In the Utah statute passed in 1911, the reserve requirement on time deposits was 10% and that on demand deposits was 15%.
+For example, in the Pennsylvania statute passed in 1907, the reserve requirement on time deposits was 7.5 percent and that on demand deposits was 15 percent.
+In the Utah statute passed in 1911, the reserve requirement on time deposits was 10 percent and that on demand deposits was 15 percent.